 Nzeyimana has also been recognised as an advocate for People of Colour in Tech, where she was featured in discussion of her tech journey.

-Software engineer at 38 Degrees, Odelola is a self-taught web developer following her gaining a degree in English and creative writing.
+A Core Support Engineer at Heroku, Odelola is a self-taught web developer following her gaining a degree in English and creative writing.

 She is also the founder of Blackgirl.tech, a non-profit organisation that is committed to helping black girls and women learn and explore technology.

 Odelola is passionate about diversity, she has spoken at several events such as Project Ada in 2016, where she shared the need for better hiring practices to improve gender diversity in tech.

 Founder and CEO of Mums in Technology, Angelides is a former banker who started the organisation in 2015 whilst on her second maternity leave.
 She is passionate advocate for the rights of working mums and women in tech.